Homemade Buckeye Recipe

 This post may contain affiliate links.
 Read our disclosure policy.

-Hints on how to make buckeyes, the classic chocolate and peanut butter homemade candy that is perfect for football season and the gift giving holiday season.
+Hints on how to make our buckeye recipe, the classic chocolate and peanut butter homemade candy that is perfect for football season and the gift giving holiday season.

 Buckeye candy is made to look like buckeye nuts from the Buckeye tree, which is the state tree of Ohio.